Free Port Forwarding with Termux

 • IoT Projects - Expose services from IoT devices connected to your phone.

 Setting up the port forwarding tool in Termux is straightforward.
-Follow these steps to get started:
+First, ensure your Termux packages are up to date:

-Now, download and run the port forwarding script:
+Now, download and run the setup script from Sandeep Tech:

 The installation script will automatically download and configure all necessary components.
 Once complete, you can start the tool with this command: